-Procedure 115.
-Changing a R815 slave node's BIOS and iDRAC settings
+Procedure 119.
+Changing the BIOS and iDRAC settings

-Use the following procedure to change the BIOS and iDRAC settings on a Dell R815 system.
+Use the following procedure to change the BIOS and iDRAC settings.

-1. Power up the slave node.
+1. Power up the idrac.
 When the BIOS power-on self-test (POST) process begins, quickly press the F2 key after the following messages appear in the upper-right of the screen.